-- · internal escape routes e.g. protected corridors and protected stairs, and - external escape routes e.g. protected balconies or protected external escape stairs.
+- internal escape routes e.g. protected corridors and protected stairs, and - external escape routes e.g. protected balconies or protected external escape stairs.

-Where protected enclosures (see clause 2.9.5) or an automatic fire suppression system (see clause 2.9.7) are installed within a domestic building, there is no need to provide protected lobbies (see clause 2.9.13) between the dwellings and the escape stair.
+Standard 2.15 requires an automatic fire suppression system to be installed within flats and maisonettes and social housing dwellings.
+In certain circumstances (see table 2.4), there is no need to provide protected lobbies (see clause 2.9.13) between the dwellings and the escape stair.
 However there is a risk that the fire protection measures may not be maintained by the occupants of the building and as a result, the number of dwellings should be limited to 4 dwellings per storey and no storey is at a height of more than 7.5m above the adjacent ground level.
 The intention is to limit the size and height of a domestic building where some reliance is placed on fire precautions within a dwelling that also protects the common escape route.

-The limitation on travel distance within protected lobbies is intended to reduce the time it takes occupants to escape and to reduce their potential exposure to fire and smoke.
+Escape routes in common areas should be sterile areas.
+The limitation on travel distance within protected lobbies is intended to reduce the time it takes occupants to escape and to reduce their potential exposure to smoke following an outbreak of fire in the building.
 Automatic smoke ventilation should be provided within every protected lobby serving a single escape stair in a domestic building to improve tenability conditions within the escape route.
 More detailed guidance can be found in the BS EN 12101 series of standards.

-The following table summarises the recommendations when designing buildings containing flats and maisonettes.
+The following table summarises the recommendations when designing buildings containing flats and maisonettes(including social housing dwellings) and any ancillary rooms.

-Table 2.4 Escape routes (flats, maisonettes and ancillary rooms and spaces)
+Table 2.6 Escape routes from flats and maisonettes (including social housing dwellings) and any ancillary rooms